 News and Events

 I am always looking for energetic and motivated students to work with.
-If you are interested in an internship in networking, distributed systems, and/or FPGAs, please drop me an email.
+If you are interested in an internship in optics, networking, distributed systems, and/or FPGAs, please drop me an email.

 I am a Principal Researcher in the Systems and Networking Group of the Microsoft Research Lab in Cambridge and an Honorary Lecturer with the Department of Computing of Imperial College London.